aortem/dartstream/CONTRIBUTING.md

 Join the discussion on issues, contribute to pull requests, or reach out through [specified communication channels] for more informal discussions.
 Your input is crucial to the project's success.

+## Licensing

+The code in this project is licensed under the BSD license.
+This license allows you to use, modify, and distribute the code freely as long as you include the original license and copyright notice in your version.

+## Acknowledgments

+- Inspired by the simplicity and flexibility of [Dartfrog](#) and [Alfred](#) and [Shelf](#).
+- Thanks to the Dart community for continuous support and inspiration.

+We would like to extend our gratitude to all the developers and contributors who have made DartStream possible and continue to support its growth.